 Pentewan Beach is a mile’s stroll away on an off road trail.
-The family friendly beach is ideal for enjoying the Cornish sun.
-This small cove is nestled next to Charlestown and is a proper Cornish Beach with small field car park, ice cream shop and toilets.
+The family friendly beach is ideal for enjoying the Cornish sun with a play area and Hubbox on the beach.
+This beach is not dog friendly.
+Porthpean is also near by, this small cove is nestled next to Charlestown and is a proper Cornish Beach with small field car park, ice cream shop and toilets.
 The beach is great for rock pooling and enjoys views out over St Austell Bay.

 The Lost Gardens of Heligan is a treat on our doorstep, with a world famous jungle garden, impressive kitchen garden and fantastic activities throughout the year, either walk or take the short drive to this must visit gardens.
 We can now offer guests staying with us tickets with 25% off – please purchase from reception.

 The Eden Project is nearby with indoor and outdoor gardens and many events taking place it is well worth a visit.
 We would recommend booking tickets in advance to save some money and time at the ticket desks.

 Caerhays Gardens is the magical grounds of Caerhays Castle will have you dreaming of living in the enchanting castle.
 With stunning sea views and a well stocked garden this is a garden lovers paradise.